rhinocerose/eurorack-ForgeSeries/firmware-CLK/Manual.md

 ### Output Play/Stop

+Outputs can be stopped individually.
+When stopped, the output will not generate any pulses.
+When master stop is activated, all outputs will be stopped and when master play is resumed, any stopped output will be kept stopped.

 1. Navigate to the selected output.
 2. Click the encoder to set the output to ON or OFF

 ### Swing Configuration

+The outputs can have a swing pattern applied to them.
+The swing amount is in 1/96th of a note based on current BPM and the swing every is the interval between applying the swing.
+The swing amount can be set from 2/96th to 12/96th delay and the swing every from 1 to 16 pulses.

 1. Navigate to the selected output.
 The first parameter to be edited is the swing amount.
 2. Click the encoder to enter edit mode.